Mark-Din/Search-and-Big-Data-Processing/README.md

 ## Overview
 “This project demonstrates an automated ETL … This project has streamlit, fastapi and elasticsearch for overall and similarity searh.”
-Suggest splitting into two sentences and fix “searh” → “search”.

 ## Features
 - **Automated ETL** using Apache Airflow DAGs